Everest base camp trek

 February, March, April, May, June, September, October, November and December.

-Day 15 : Mountain flight from Lukla to Kathmandu.
+15 Day: Mountain flight from Lukla to Kathmandu.
+Final departure

-Our Everest Base Camp hike has a short about 12 days itinerary compared to most walks in this region leading up to the base camp.
-The particular route is design for world travelers who wish to hike to the base camp of the spectacular mountain but are restricted time-wise.
+Our Everest base camp trek has a short about 12 days itinerary compared to most walks in this region leading up to the base camp.
+The particular route is designed for world travelers who wish to hike to the base camp of the spectacular mountain but are restricted time-wise.
 For travelers who wish to reach the Everest base camp in a more relaxed manner can try this itinerary however if this itinerary is not fit you than send us an inquiry for tailor-made itinerary.

-Upon arrival in Kathmandu, Tribhuvan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu within B/B plan.
-Our representative will give you a briefing about the Everest base camp trek further program on details.
+Upon arrival in Kathmandu, Tribhuvan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu.
+Our representative will give you a briefing about the ebc trek further program on details.

 Day 02: World heritage site of Kathmandu valley sightseeing.

 We walk up to the Sengaboche hill station which is about 3900m/12,753 ft to explore the best Himalayan scenery including Mt.
 Everest, Ama Dablam, Thamserku, Nuptse, Lhotse, Tawche, Kwangde .. etc within 360 deg angle.
 This is one of the most highlighted places of the whole journey.
 Then we walk downhill to the sandy ground Khumjung village.
-In the afternoon, you can visit Khumjung monastery and khunde hospital if you like.
-It is a one of the biggest settlement of Sherpa community.
+In the afternoon, you can visit the Khumjung monastery and Kunde hospital if you like.
+It is one of the biggest settlements of the Sherpa community.
 We can also enjoy the splendid view Himalaya from here.

 The trail goes ahead leaving a steep cliff that drops down to the Dudh Kosi.
-During the journey, we would have a panoramic view of the Himalayas such as Ama Dablam (6812m), Everest, Lhotse, Nuptse (7855m) and Tawoche (6501m).
-We would visit Trashinga, Phunki Tenga and reach Tyangboche.
+During the journey, we would have a panoramic view of the Himalayas such as Ama Dablam (6812m), Everest, Lhotse, Nuptse (7855m), and Tawoche (6501m).
+We would visit Trashinga, Phunki Tenga, and reach Tyangboche.
 Now, we ascend towards Tengboche Monastery where we visit to see how Buddhist monks pray.
 Tyangboche hill offers a good view of sunrise and sunset at Everest and Ama Dablam.
-Then we head downhill walking to dewoche village where we stay overnight.
+We head downhill walking to de Woche village where we stay overnight.

 Having breakfast at Lobuche, we trek to Everest Base Camp via Gorakshep (5140m.).
-It is the most rewarding section of the trek.
+Visiting Everest base camp trek is the most rewarding section of the trek.
 Our trail winds up through the rocky path and Khumbu glacier.
-The view of Nuptse, Lho-La, and Khumbutse appear at a stone throwing distance.
-Visit Everest Base Camp and come back to Gorakshep.
+The view of Nuptse, Lho-La, and Khumbutse.
+Visit Everest base camp and come back to Gorakshep.

 We trek from Gorakshep to Kala Patthar (5545m.) and trek to Pheriche (4243m.).
 Early morning, we get ready to climb Kala Patthar (5545m.) and enjoy the view of sunrise.
 We would see Mt.
 Everest, Mt.
 Pumori, Mt.
 Lingtren, Mt.
 Khumbetse, Mt.
 Nuptse, Mt.
 Lhotse, Mt.
 Ama Dablam, Mt.
 Thamserku and many more from Kala Patthar.
 Himalayan Rescue Association Aid Post is available at Pheriche health post where foreign volunteer doctors are providing medical treatment.